corentin703/sqliste/doc/docs/intro.md

 # Introduction

-SQListe est un framework à destination des développeurs SQL souhaitant réaliser un service web piloté par une base de données.
+SQListe is a framework designed for SQL developers who want to build a web service powered by a database.

+- Cross-platform
+- Full control over the HTTP response
-- Multiplateforme
+- OpenAPI support

-- Contrôle complet sur la réponse HTTP
+## Future Developments

-- Support d'OpenAPI
+- Support for forms

-## Évolutions futures

-- Prise en charge des flux
-- Connecteur Oracle
+- Oracle connector
-- Connecteur Postgres
+- Postgres connector
-- Internationalisation de la doc
-- Connecteur MariaDB
+- MariaDB connector
-- Prise en charge de plugins, exposant des fonctionnalités appelables depuis la base de données
+- Plugin support, exposing functionalities callable from the database
-  - Plugin ajoutant des fonctionnalités temps-réel
+  - Plugin adding real-time capabilities